Convergence of Goal-Oriented Adaptive Finite Element Methods for Nonsymmetric Problems: Contraction and convergence theorems

 and

 so to obtain an interval of positive measure where $\delta$ may be found we require

 placing a second constraint on the quasi-orthogonality constant

-where $0<\beta<1$ and $\theta < 1$ may be chosen.
-In order to place bounds on the growth rate of the mesh, we further require $\theta < \theta_\ast$ given by~\eqref{optimal_theta} as discussed in section \S\ref{sec:complexity}. \end{proof} Notice the choice of $\delta$ small enough to satisfy $\alpha^2 < 1$ is always possible, as each term may be independently driven below unity by a sufficiently small value of $\delta$, so long as the quasi-orthogonality constant $\Lambda$ is sufficiently close to one.
+where $0<\beta<1$ and $\theta < 1$ may be chosen. \end{proof} Notice the choice of $\delta$ small enough to satisfy $\alpha^2 < 1$ is always possible, as each term may be independently driven below unity by a sufficiently small value of $\delta$, so long as the quasi-orthogonality constant $\Lambda$ is sufficiently close to one.
 For a discussion on the optimal contraction factor see Remark 4.3 in~\cite{CKNS08}; see also the discussion in~\cite{HTZ09a}.